Finishing Door and Window Openings: SketchUp Tutorial

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Again go to view on our top file menu and go to face style and click X-ray.
-For this step we're going to create a window opening here, a door opening here, and a window opening here.
-We can use the X-ray mode to see where these lines are in relation to the wall.
+Go to View in the top file menu, then go to Face Style and click X-Ray.
+For this step, we're going to create a window opening here, a door opening here, and a window opening here.
+We can use X-Ray mode to see where these lines are in relation to the wall.

-I'm going to deselect this thing so I can see a little bit better these the on the window openings and door openings.
-I go back to my rectangle or my tape measure tool and then having the plus I'll click here click here along the red hover over the point we want to snap to again hover over the end of the door we want to snap to I'm going to pan and orbit over so we can get a little bit closer click on this guide and then moving my mouse cursor snap to this point making sure that my axis is on the red and then finally we'll do the two points of the window.
+I'm going to deselect any selected objects so I can better see the window and door openings.
+I'll go back to my Tape Measure Tool, and with the plus on, I'll click here, then click along the red axis.
+Hover over the point we want to snap to, then orbit closer.
+Click on this guide, move the cursor to the point, and ensure you're snapping on the red axis.
+Finally, we’ll define the two vertical points for the window.
 Now we've created our vertical guides for our windows and doors.

 Learn SketchUp